Report: San Francisco 49ers acquire No. 3 pick from Miami Dolphins, who acquire No. 6 from Eagles - TSN.ca

 The Miami Dolphins traded the No. 3 overall pick in this year's NFL Draft to the San Francisco 49ers on Friday and then flipped part of their haul to the Philadelphia Eagles for the No. 6 pick, according to ESPN.

 The Dolphins acquired the No. 12 pick, a 2021 third-round pick and first-round picks in 2022 and 2023 in exchange for the third overall pick.
-The team then traded No. 12 pick, pick No. 123 in this year's draft and a 2022 first-rounder to the Eagles for the sixth overall pick and selection No. 156.
+The team then traded their newly acquired No. 12 pick, as well as a fourth-round pick in this year's draft and a 2022 first-rounder to the Eagles for the sixth overall pick and fifth-round selection.

 "Jimmy is here to stay.
-He's our guy this year," a 49ers source told ESPN's Adam Schefter.
+He's our guy this year," a 49ers source told Schefter.

 The No. 3 selection originally belonged to the Houston Texans, but was acquired by the Dolphins when they trade left tackle Laremy Tunsil to Houston in 2019.
-The Dolphins will now select at No. 12 and with their own pick at No. 18.
+The Dolphins also hold the No. 18 pick in the first round draft, as well as the No. 6 they acquired from the Eagles.

 The NFL Draft will be held from April 29-May 1.